(This page is being updated during the month of February 2014. Please return here often for new information.)

 5. Confirmation of intent to study away: You must confirm your intent to study away with the Dean’s Office.
 Email firstname.lastname@example.org including the program name, country and exact dates of the program.

-You will pay the fees of the institution you attend plus a $1,500 study-away fee to Williams.
+You will pay the fees of the institution you attend directly to that institution plus a $1,500 study-away fee to Williams.
 Financial aid will cover the fee for students on aid.
 If you are attending the Williams-Exeter Programme at Oxford, the Williams Mystic Program, or the Williams in Africa Program, you will pay Williams tuition with no study-away fee.

 Students receiving Financial Aid from Williams may take advantage of studying away.
 Financial aid eligibility can be applied to your study away program, provided your plans receive approval by the Committee on Academic Standing (CAS), via the Dean’s Office.
 The Financial Aid application process remains the same as if you were attending Williams.
 You should be sure to attend the Financial Aid information meeting for study away students in February, keep the Office of Financial Aid informed of your plans to study away, and complete all necessary forms at the appropriate times.
 A seperate Study Away Budget Proposal must be submitted when your study away plans and costs are firm.